notlibrary/prng_xrp/README.md

 Again there is no such thing as partially crypto secure PRNG so you should pay attention to small details and question everything every time to keep it crypto secure

+Unfortunately whitening alone is not enough to magically make everything totally secure you should also secure initialization routine which use predictable PRNG by initializing stream cipher(cryptohash) keys from system entropy source(or XOR against it again) which is platform dependable operation we can't do reliably here.
+Sorry.

 I wrote it long ago as STEM student now I publish whole algorithm (because I think it can interest you) and quit.
 Not going to maintain it anymore.